yellowmessenger/documentation/docs/platform_concepts/analyze/chat-logs.md

 3. Go to the respective flow in Studio and make the necessary changes.

-4. Test the bot to see if the changes work.
+4. Test the AI-agent to see if the changes work.

 ## Debug conversations